Edayar: Grameena Vayanasala

 Edayar Grameena Vayanasala, is one of the "Grade A" public libraries in Kerala and the heart of the village.
-It is affiliated to Kerala State Library Council and has a collection of more than 12,000 books on various subjects.
+It is affiliated to Kerala State Library Council and has a collection of more than 14,246 books on various subjects.

-It was established earlier in 1924 as "Martha Mariyam Vayanasala" in St. Mary's Jacobite Church with a good collection of books and opened for all public.
+It was established earlier in 1924 as "Martha Mariyam Vayanasala" in St. Mary's Jacobite Church with a good collection of books and opened for public.
 After a few years, with the support of the people in Edayar, library owned about half acres of land in Peedikappady and constructed a new building with memorial hall, reading and circulation rooms and an independent office.
-A vast play ground with an open air auditorium served several cultural events happened through many years in this village.
+A vast play ground with an open-air auditorium served several cultural events happened through many years in this village.

 Apart from revenues from members, the library receives a government grant from the Kerala State Government.
 It includes a good amount for purchasing new books and other library activities.
 Library also gets grants from the local panchayat and different government sources.
 Around 500 new books are adding every year to the existing collection.

-Library organising social programs such as Nursery school, (Adult literacy center) and a Kung fu Training Center.
-Various programs sponsored by local and government agencies are also hosted and held here.
+Library organise a Nursery School, and Vayomithram center for the public.
+Various programs sponsored by the local and government agencies are also host and held here.

 The major event celebrate here is Thiruvonam.
-On the day library organise different cultural programs and celebrate Onam with the entire people in Edayar.
+On this day library organise different cultural programs and celebrate Onam with the entire people in Edayar.
 The library has an Administration Committee of ten members for a period of two years(?), elected by the library members.
-Election procedures are equal to a basic Indian election method and the candidates are among the library members, may be from different political groups.
-Youngsters of Edayar commonly active in election and do the administration of library.
+Election procedures are similar to Indian election method and the candidates are among the library members, may be from different political groups.
+Youngsters of Edayar are active in the election and do the administration of library.

-In 2001 library has celebrated its Platinum Jubilee with many events and opened a Platinum Jubilee Mandiram as a new recreation building.
+In 2001 the library celebrated its platinum Jubilee and opened a Platinum Jubilee Mandiram as a new recreation building.